redwoodjs/redwoodjs-com-archive/docs/logger.md

 yarn rw dev
 ```

+#### GraphQL Logging

+Redwood-specific [GraphQL log data](docs/graphql#logging) included by the the `useRedwoodLogger` envelop plug-in is supported:

+- Request Id
+- User-Agent
+- GraphQL Operation Name
+- GraphQL Query
+- GraphQL Data

+#### Production Logging

+By the way, when logging in production, you may want to:

-> Note: We'll turn this off in production, since RedwoodJS will send the logs formatted as NDJSON (or transformed into the the format your transport requires) to your log or application monitoring service to process, store and display.
+- send the logs as [ndjson](<(http://ndjson.org)>) to your host's log handler or application monitoring service to process, store and display.
+Therefore, you would not format your logs with `LogFormatter`.
+- log only `warn` and `errors` to avoid chatty `info` or `debug` messages (that would be better suited for a staging or integration environment)

 ### Nested Logging